5 Critical Social Media Guidelines for Your Brand

 We trust that Nike hires good manufacturers and uses good materials to produce quality shoes.
 So we buy Nikes.

-What do they need?
+What does your audience need?
 What are their interests?
-How can I help them today, regardless of if it’s a direct sale to me or not?
+How can you help them today, regardless of whether it’s a direct sale or not?

-There’s nothing worse than boring and generic social media.
+Boring, generic social media posts aren’t going to connect with anyone.
 Take the time to develop your brand voice with a tone that captivates.
-Or just be Taco Bell and occasionally say funny stuff.
+(Or just be Taco Bell and occasionally say funny stuff.)

 Red Medicine (above) would be the first to tell you that projecting frustrations via social media is never a good choice.
 It became a national headline and buried the restaurant in bad Yelp reviews.